-The Bar Council of India (BCI) has released the All India Bar Examination (AIBE) 20 provisional answer key on December 3, 2025.
-Following this, the council has opened the objection window from December 3, 2025, to December 10, 2025.
-Candidates can raise their queries with supporting evidence on the official website.
+The Bar Council of India (BCI) has released the All India Bar Examination (AIBE) 20 final answer key on January 6, 2026.
+A total of five questions have been withdrawn in the AIBE XX final key.
+The AIBE 20 qualifying marks after revised key have also changed.
+The AIBE 20 qualifying marks for General and OBC category are 43 marks, while for SC, ST and PwD categories are 38 marks.
+Earlier, BCI published AIBE 20 provisional answer key on December 3, 2025.
+Following this, the council opened the objection window from December 3, 2025, to December 10, 2025.
+Candidates could raise their queries with supporting evidence on the official website.
 The AIBE cut-off is equivalent to the minimum passing marks required to qualify for the exam.
-BCI will release the final AIBE answer key after verifying objections.
-The AIBE 20 cut-off might change if any questions are withdrawn.
+BCI released the final AIBE answer key after verifying objections.
+The AIBE 20 cut-off has changed after 5 questions were withdrawn.
 This article discussed the AIBE cut-offs after the revised answer key was released.

-The exam is scored out of 100 marks.
+The AIBE 20 exam will be evaluated out of 95 marks after revised key.
 If any questions are removed after the final answer key is released, the actual cut-off marks will decrease.
 However, the AIBE cutoff percentage remains the same.

-BCI will review and make required changes based on the objections raised during the objection window.
-This will change the total number of questions if any question is withdrawn.
-Additionally, the council will notify if any answer is modified.
+BCI has reviewed and made required changes based on the objections raised during the objection window.
+This has changed the total number of questions.
 The list of withdrawn questions in each set is detailed in the table below.

 Also Read: AIBE 20 Provisional Answer Key